misterelie/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Swaps the values of two integers

-Prints a string to stdout
+Returns the length of a string